For those who haven’t used it the Recipe Generator allows customers to order their own bespoke recipe by the gram and to their requirements.

 It’s one of the most loved features on The Malt Miller website, and has been since we launched the first Recipe Generator back in 2013.
 Our current Recipe Generator was launched in May of 2018, and all the time you’ve been using it we’ve been working on advancing this to offer more functions.

 All recipe kits are made to order, never kept on the shelf to take away which is why its essential to order these prior to any customer collection.
 Kits ordered through the Recipe Generator are totally bespoke products made to precisely your instructions.
+We weigh out all of the grains which then come mixed together ready to use, and the hops are in their individual varieties.

 This post and video shows you the latest enhancements to the Malt Miller Recipe Generator, and talks you through how to use these, we hope you like them as much as we do.